KaneCheshire/ShowTime/README.md

 ### Cocoapods

-- Step 1: Simply add `pod 'ShowTime', '2.0.0'` to your podfile and run `pod update` in Terminal.
+- Step 1: Add `pod 'ShowTime', '2.0.1'` to your Podfile and run `pod update` in Terminal.
 - Step 2: Somewhere (like your `AppDelegate`), set `ShowTime.enabled = .always` or `ShowTime.enabled = .debugOnly`

 That's all you need to do, but you're free to change some of the many options!

 ### Manual

-- Step 1: Drop [`ShowTime.swift`](https://raw.githubusercontent.com/KaneCheshire/ShowTime/2.0.0/ShowTime.swift) into your project or copy the contents of it where ever you like.
+- Step 1: Drop [`ShowTime.swift`](https://raw.githubusercontent.com/KaneCheshire/ShowTime/2.0.1/ShowTime.swift) into your project or copy the contents of it where ever you like.
 - Step 2: Set `ShowTime.enabled = .always` or `ShowTime.enabled = .debugOnly`.

 That's all you need to do, but you're free to change some of the many options!